ajhynes7/scikit-spatial/doc/source/computations/intersection.rst

 >>> plane.intersect_line(line)
 Traceback (most recent call last):
 ...
-dpcontracts.PreconditionError: The line and plane must not be parallel.
+ValueError: The line and plane must not be parallel.